All Products

 Yes

-The name of the masking policy.
-The policy name is not case-sensitive and cannot contain special characters.
-It can contain letters, digits, and underscores (_).
-We recommend that you start the name with a letter.
+The name of the data masking policy.
+The policy name is case-insensitive and cannot contain special characters.
+It can contain only letters, digits, and underscores (_).
+We recommend that the name starts with a letter.
 The name cannot exceed 128 bytes in length.

 USER | ROLE | default